Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

     // Receive the packet, capture return value var id = NetworkReceivedPacket(data);

-    // If the value is not null, pass to handshake method with the `senderid` of this packet if (id.HasValue)
+    // If the value is not null
+    // pass to handshake method with the `senderid` of this packet if (id.HasValue)
         ReceiveHandshakeP2P(id.Value, senderid);
 }